CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Results

 Both CountsDiff and masked diffusion are easily able to learn the marginals of the toy distribution, with comparably low marginal MMD and Wasserstein-1 distances across all dimensions (Figure \ref{fig:simulated-counts}).
 Both also perform well on the joint MMD, indicating they capture the dominant modes well.

-However, masked diffusion performs poorly on SWD, indicating it may be overfitting to outliers in the training set and is therefore more prone to generating excessive outliers/low-quality ``hallucinations.''
-We confirm this by noting that the variance in each dimension of samples generated by masked diffusion is far greater than the other two models and the real data (see Figure \ref{fig:simulated-counts} and Appendix \ref{appendix:simulated_experiments}).
+However, masked diffusion performs poorly on SWD, indicating it may be overfitting to outliers in the training set and is therefore more prone to generating excessive outliers/low-quality ``hallucinations".
+We confirm this by noting that the variance in each dimension of masked diffusion's samples is far greater than the other two models and the real data (see Figure \ref{fig:simulated-counts} and Appendix \ref{appendix:simulated_experiments}).
 The higher joint-SWD relative to marginal Wasserstein-distance also indicates masked diffusion is less effective in learning the correlations between dimensions; we observe this in the joint KDE plots between the first two dimensions (Figure \ref{fig:kdeplots}).

-Gaussian diffusion, on the other hand, was entirely unable to learn these sparse, discrete, ordinal data and suffered from extreme mode collapse.
-We were unable to match the performance of the discrete models, even by increasing model capacity and training time and varying learning rate.
+Gaussian diffusion was entirely unable to learn these sparse, discrete, ordinal data and suffered from extreme mode collapse.
+Increasing model capacity and training time and varying learning rate did not affect this result.